ssfsx17/sky-islands/readable.md

 ### Manipulated Corpse

-Slaves who were starved to death in a mass murder ritual, but denied death.
+Slaves who were starved to death in a mass murder ritual, but denied eternal rest.
 They can still feel echoes of their life.
 The Empire screws magical bolts into their skulls to prevent them from realizing what their condition truly is.

   - Undead
   - Maximum Health = 40 + (Power Level \* 4)